NordVPN: History

-In September 2019, NordVPN announced NordVPN Teams, a VPN solution aimed at small and medium businesses, remote teams and freelancers, who need secure access to work resources.
-Two years later, NordVPN Teams rebranded as NordLayer and moved towards SASE business solutions.
-The press sources quoted the market rise in SASE technology as one of the key factors in the rebrand.
+In September 2019, NordVPN announced NordVPN Teams, a VPN solution aimed at small and medium businesses, remote teams, and freelancers who need secure access to work resources.
+Two years later, NordVPN Teams rebranded as NordLayer and moved toward SASE business solutions.

 On October 29, 2019, NordVPN announced additional audits and a public bug bounty program.
 The bug bounty was launched in December 2019, offering researchers monetary rewards for reporting critical flaws in the service.

-In December 2019, NordVPN became one of the five founding members of the newly formed 'VPN Trust Initiative', promising to promote online security as well as more self-regulation and transparency in the industry.
-In 2020, the initiative announced 5 key areas of focus: security, privacy, advertising practices, disclosure and transparency, and social responsibility.
+In December 2019, NordVPN became one of the five founding members of the newly formed VPN Trust Initiative, promising to promote online security as well as more self-regulation and transparency in the industry.
+In 2020, the initiative announced five key areas of focus: security, privacy, advertising practices, disclosure and transparency, and social responsibility.

 In August 2020, Troy Hunt, an Australian web security expert and founder of Have I Been Pwned?, announced a partnership with NordVPN as a strategic advisor.
-On his blog, Hunt described this role as "work with NordVPN on their tools and messaging with a view to helping them make a great product even better."

-In 2022, NordVPN closed its physical servers in India in response to the CERT-In's order for VPN companies to store consumers’ personal data for a period of five years.
+In 2022, NordVPN closed its physical servers in India in response to the CERT-In's order for VPN companies to store consumers' personal data for a period of five years.

 In April 2022, NordVPN's parent company Nord Security raised $100 million in a round of funding led by Novator.
 The company's valuation reached $1.6 billion.
+In September 2023, the company grew and raised more funding, making it valued at $3 billion.

+In 2022, Surfshark and Nord Security merged under one holding company.